tofa

 tofa is an offline, encrypted 2FA tool for the terminal.
 Secrets stay on your machine in an AES-256-GCM vault — no cloud, no account, no telemetry.

-This site documents the command-line interface and its companion TUI.
-For the macOS menu bar app see the project README.
+This site primarily documents the command-line interface and its companion TUI.
+The macOS menu bar app — pictured above — reads the same vault and is covered in the project README.

 What's in here